-Even 1/2 to 1 hour in your day for Quran recitation – tell yourself it is as important as cooking for your family that day, and that you have to do it as nourishment for the mind, you can include your kids in this endeavor as well.
+Even 1/2 to 1 hour in your day for Quran recitation – tell yourself it is as important as cooking for your family each day, and that you have to do it as nourishment for the mind.
+You should include your kids in this endeavor as well.

 3. Read At Least One Hadith a Day

-Each Hadith is so short and won’t take much time.
-Read it with understanding and share it with your family.
+A lot of Hadith are short and won’t take much time.
+Read it with understanding and share the message with your family.